CatLover248/SimpleJavaScriptDiscordBot/README.md

 # CattoDiscordBot
-A discord bot coded in javascript :>
+A very simple discord bot coded in javascript :>